|

 Photograph Collection, 1942-1943

-36 b & w prints
+36 B/W prints

 SWCPC 820 E1

-Images are of Mrs. Nora Alean Hudnall Runnels during her stay at the
+Images are of Mrs. Nora Alean Hudnall Runnels during her stay at the Ladies

-Ladies Hospital at Sanatorium, Texas for two years.
-Some
+Hospital at Sanatorium, Texas, for two years.
+Some images depict family members,

-images depict family members, nurses, doctors, patients, and hospital facilities.
+nurses, doctors, patients, and hospital facilities.

-Mamie Runnels Bogue is a resident of East Texas and a member of the East Texas Historical
+Mamie Runnels Bogue is a resident of East Texas and a member of the East Texas

-Association.
-Nora Alean Hudnall Runnels and
+Historical Association.
+Nora Alean Hudnall Runnels and Azmon (A. Z.) Runnels

-Azmon (A. Z.) Runnels were the parents of Mamie Bogue.
+were the parents of Mamie Bogue.
+Mrs. Runnels suffered such internal loss of

-at the ladies hospital.
-She died in July
+fluids that she became a long-term patient at the ladies hospital.
+She died in

-1978 living longer than her doctors expectations.
+July 1978 living longer than her doctors’ expectations.
+Azmon was an oil field

-Texas is a small community northwest of San Angelo.
+worker.
+Sanatorium, Texas, is a small community northwest of San Angelo.

 Boles Family